 Bonus Tip: if you’re looking into a franchise opportunity that discloses earnings claims in their FDD, share those numbers with the franchisees you contact.
 Ask them if the figures sound right.
 In most cases they’ll tell you.
 And, if you approach them right, they’ll tell you a lot more.
 It’s easier to get to the truth…to the heart of the matter, by talking with franchisees that are in the business you want to be in.

 You really do have to approach existing franchise owners the right way.
 If you don’t, you’ll never get the information you need to make an intelligent fact-based decision on whether or not to buy the franchise you’re interested in owning.
-If you’d like, I can teach you exactly how to do it.
-With The Ultimate Online Franchise Course.

 The Franchise Consultant-Franchise Candidate Relationship